blackavec/adb-auto-restarter/README.md

 ```

 # important
-This script file has been developed on macOSX and not sure about compatiblity on linux. test and contribution would be appreatiated
+This script file has been developed on macOSX and not sure about compatibility on linux. test and contribution would be appreciated